Spinor and Twistor Geometry in Einstein Gravity and Finsler Modifications: Nonholonomic (Finsler) Geometry and Gravity

 \begin{lemma} The Euler--Lagrange equations $\frac{d}{d\tau }\frac{\partial L}{\partial y^{i}}-\frac{\partial L}{\partial x^{i}}=0$ are equivalent to the \textquotedblright nonlinear geodesic\textquotedblright\ (equivalently, semi--spray) equations $\frac{d^{2}x^{k}}{d\tau ^{2}}+2\tilde{G}^{k}(x,y)=0$ , where

 for $\tilde{g}^{kj}$ being inverse to $\ ^{v}{\tilde{g}}_{ij}\equiv {\tilde{g }}_{ij}$ (\ref{hessian}). \end{lemma}

 Certain geometric properties of fundamental Finsler functions can be studied via semi--spray configurations not concerning the problem of definition of connections and metrics for such spaces.
 For instance, J. Kern \cite{kern} suggested to consider nonhomomgeneous regular Lagrangians instead of those considered in Finsler geometry.
-That resulted in so--called Lagrange--Finsler geometry studied in details in \cite{ma}, on applications in modern physics see \cite{vrflg,vcrit}.
+That resulted in so--called Lagrange--Finsler geometry, on applications in modern physics see \cite{vrflg,vcrit}.

 \begin{definition} \textbf{-Corollary:}\ There is a canonical N--connection $\mathbf{\tilde{N}} =\{\tilde{N}_{j}^{a}\},$ $\ $

 completely defined by the fundamental Finsler function $F.$ \end{definition}